 He cannot leave the island of his mind.
 On the wings of his raven, his muse, he can navigate his madness and his hell with a black fiery fury in his hand.

-He can create realities and worlds where he can escape to.
+He can create realities and worlds where he can escape.
 There will be moments where the madness will slap him silly and drop him into a rushing sea of despair.
-More mockingbirds will return to laugh and sing their ridiculous songs of teasing death.
+Mockingbirds will return to laugh and sing their ridiculous songs of teasing death.
 But, to conquer is to create.
 To create is to survive.
 To survive is to enlighten.